djfurman/dotfiles/readme.md

 ## Security Notes

- * Don't back your up to FileVault key to Apple Instead; write it down, put it in a safe - this means you!
+ * Don't backup your FileVault key.
+Instead, write it down and put it in a safe.
- * Don't *ever* share you crypto keys, with *anyone*, under *any circumstance*; it kinda defeats the purpose :smile:
+ * Don't *ever* share you crypto keys with *anyone* under *any circumstance*.
+It defeats the purpose :smile:
- * Always keep your firewall operational, yes, it takes an extra second when you want to connect new apps, but data loss, identity theft and security breaches take MUCH longer to fix.
+ * Always keep your firewall operational.
+Although it takes an extra second when you want to connect new apps, data loss, identity theft and security breaches take MUCH longer to fix.
- * You should probably be using a VPN when not on a trusted network, this is just a note, but still.
+ * It is recommended to use a VPN when not on a trusted network.
 You'll note Viscosity (a Mac OpenVPN client) is installed by this repo's [`Brewfile`](./Brewfile).
- * Using a best practice from the many dotenv projects, I've included [`.env.example`](./.env.example) as an example of a place to store your config.
+ * Using a best practice from the many dotenv projects, I've included [`.env.example`](./.env.example) as an example of a place to store your configurations.

 ### SSH Keys